 The bench press is the very best lift for building a bigger chest, it’s an amazing lift for bulking up the fronts of our shoulders, and it’s somewhat okay for building bigger triceps.
 Some of us can do it properly the very first time we try it, but the bench press tends to be a hard lift for a lot of ectomorphs.
 Most of us have long arms, thin ribcages, and haven’t built much muscle size, strength, or coordination yet.
 It would be great if we could set up in a powerful bench press position… but sometimes we can’t.

 Most ectomorphs look something like this the first time we try to bench press.
 Not all of us are this thin, but I sure was, and by the time the barbell touched my chest, my elbows were almost touching the floor.
 Lifting with a larger range of motion is often a good thing, but we also need to make sure that we’re lifting from a sturdy position that’s safe for our shoulders.
 When our elbows move that far past our torsos, especially if our shoulders aren’t very strong yet, and especially if our technique isn’t very good yet, it can limit the amount of weight we can use and it can be hard on our shoulders.
 That’s not a great combination for building muscle.

-Push-ups are just as good as the bench press for stimulating muscle growth (study), especially for new lifters, and they have the added benefit of training our abs at the same time.
+Push-ups are just as good as the bench press for stimulating muscle growth (study), especially for new lifters.
+They have the added benefit of training our abs and serratus muscles at the same time, making them a better bulking lift overall (for beginners).
 You can do them instead of the bench press or in addition to the bench press.